mhgarry/lets_code_pwa/README.md

 ## Installation

-To install JATE: PWA Text Editor a user must go to urlhere and click install on the top of the page.
+To install JATE: PWA Text Editor a user must go to https://pwa-pocket-editor.herokuapp.com/ and click install on the top of the page.
  Refer to https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository for information on cloning a repository

 ## Usage